-10 9.1.3 EDRL - for support of national efforts
+9.1.3 EDRL - for support of national efforts

-11 How individual countries can use EDRLs is discussed in Section 10.3.
+How individual countries can use EDRLs is discussed in Section 10.3.

-13 The use of EDRLs provides an interim solution for countries with no national patient dose surveys,

-14 until such surveys are made.
-The established EDRLs, together with the recommendations of Section

-15 6, will indicate the examinations where the establishment of NDRLs is feasible and recommended.

-16 The analysis and development of EDRLs also indicates the examinations where harmonisation of

-- 17 DRLs could be achievable, as well as the types of examinations where DRLs would be needed but 18 are not currently available, and consequently, where noticent does currently and research or DRLs - 18 are not currently available, and consequently, where patient dose surveys and research on DRLs 19 should be directed. - 20
+The use of EDRLs provides an interim solution for countries with no national patient dose surveys, until such surveys are made.
+The established EDRLs, together with the recommendations of Section 6, will indicate the examinations where the establishment of NDRLs is feasible and recommended.
+The analysis and development of EDRLs also indicates the examinations where harmonisation of DRLs could be achievable, as well as the types of examinations where DRLs would be needed but are not currently available, and consequently, where patient dose surveys and research on DRLs should be directed.